jamespepplinkhouse/parse-kata/README.md

 ## The problem

-Given a local filesystem copy of the ["works dump"](https://openlibrary.org/developers/dumps) data set (~2.0GB compressed) from [openlibrary.org](https://openlibrary.org/) in TSV format, perform the following actions as quickly as possible:
+Given a local filesystem copy of the ["works dump"](https://openlibrary.org/developers/dumps) data set (~2.0GB compressed) from [openlibrary.org](https://openlibrary.org/) in TSV format, perform the following actions as quickly as possible (TBC):

 - Parse the file (TSV, JSON)
 - Transform the data (i.e. MapReduce) and output the following as separate TSV files:
-  - jjj
+  - A sorted unique list of Authors
+  - A sorted unique list of Titles
-  - kkkk
+  - ...

 ## Data format